National Scientist of the Philippines: Benefits

 Awardees are conferred the rank and title of National Scientist, with an accompanying medallion and citation.
 They are also given a financial gratuity with the amount determined by the National Academy.
-In addition, they are entitled to the same privileges enjoyed by National Artists of the Philippines, which include a monthly life pension, medical and hospitalization benefits, and a place of honour, in line with protocular precedence, at national state functions.
+In addition, they are entitled to the same privileges enjoyed by National Artists of the Philippines, which include a monthly life pension, medical and hospitalization benefits, and a place of honor, in line with protocular precedence, at national state functions.
 They are likewise by law entitled upon death to a state funeral conducted by the National Academy and the Armed Forces of the Philippines, befitting their recognized status as heroes of the Philippines.

-List of National Scientists
+Roster of National Scientists

-Since 1978, there have been 42 men and women have been designated as National Scientist in the roster where 14 of them are currently living.
-The most recent conferment was made to honor Emil Q. Javier.
-Honorees such as the Ramon Magsaysay Award-winning pediatrician Fé del Mundo, have garnered international recognition as well.
+Since 1978, there have been 44 men and women have been designated as National Scientist in the roster where 11 of them are currently living.
+The most recent conferment was made to honor Romulo Davide.
+Honorees such as the Ramon Magsaysay Award recipient pediatrician Fe del Mundo, have garnered international recognition as well.

-As of August 2019, the National Scientists of the Philippines are:
+As of August 2024, the National Scientists of the Philippines are: